Salerno Ivories: Description

-It is disputed that there are between 38-70 figurative plaques, thirteen medallions, and seventeen border carving fragments.
+It is disputed that there are between 38 and 70 figurative plaques, thirteen medallions, and seventeen border carving fragments.
 The majority of the Salerno Ivory panels are well-preserved and in excellent condition.
 They are carved in relief into flat segments of ivory.
 There are eighteen plaques that depict scenes from the Old Testament.
 These plaques are on average 12 cm to 24 cm wide and about 9 cm tall, while many of the New Testament plaques average 24 cm tall and 12 cm wide.
-Cornices and borders average from 21–25 cm long by about 7 cm wide.
+Cornices and borders average from 21 to 25 cm long by about 7 cm wide.
 The supporting columns are about 23 cm by 2 cm and the busts are 6 cm squared.
 Most of the plaques are divided into an upper half and lower half and contain two separate scenes, with a few exceptions.
 The plaques that depict the Old Testament are oriented horizontally, whereas the plaques that depict the New Testament are oriented vertically.

 The plaques illustrate a comprehensive linear narrative of the life of Christ and the most important phases of his life, from his birth and infancy to his Resurrection.
 The Old Testament series of plaques contains a series of scenes beginning with Creation (pictured at top of page) and then recounting the stories of Adam and Eve, Cain and Abel, Noah, Abraham, Isaac, Jacob, and Moses, ending with Moses Receiving the Laws.
 The New Testament series includes scenes such as Healing of the Blind and Lame, Christ Appears at Lake Tiberias, and Mary’s Announcement of the Resurrection to the Apostles.
 Unlike other late medieval works where episodes from the Old and New Testaments were illustrated side by side, the two Testaments appear on separate plaques in the Salerno Ivories.

 Each plaque is carved in high relief, with figures, objects and animals in the scene appearing to come out of the ivory panel.
 Some of the different figures have glass eyes still intact in colors like blue, black or red.
 Each scene is bordered around the edges of the ivory and the entire series has detached decorative cornices, borders and colonnettes.
 The cornices and borders contain inhabited scrolls, plants and cornucopias, while the colonnettes contain a decorative twisting column.
 There are also small square-and-circle bust portraits of different Apostles and Donors.

 Scholars use manuscript illustrations and contemporary ivory monuments as sources for the iconography of the Salerno Ivories.
 These sources include a sixth century manuscript; Cotton Genesis, Middle Byzantine Octateuch, Grado Chair Ivories, and the Farfa Casket, all of which give a profound stylistic influence on the Salerno Ivories.